 These keywords are all general terms that cover a wide range of art styles and mediums.
 However, there are also many more specific art keywords that are frequently searched, such as the names of famous artists, art movements, and types of art.

 Here are some examples of more specific art keywords:

 - Famous artists: Pablo Picasso, Leonardo da Vinci, Vincent van Gogh, Michelangelo, Frida Kahlo, Claude Monet, Andy Warhol, Banksy

 - Art movements: Renaissance art, Impressionism, Post-Impressionism, Expressionism, Cubism, Surrealism, Abstract Expressionism, Pop Art

 - Types of art: oil painting, watercolor painting, acrylic painting, digital art, sculpture, photography, drawing, printmaking, graffiti, installation art

 When choosing keywords for your art website or content, it is important to consider general and specific keywords.
 General keywords will help you reach a wider audience, while specific keywords will help you attract people more likely to be interested in your specific type of art.

 Keyword Research Action Steps

-Come up with a list of keywords that will attract your target audience.
+Come up with a list of keywords that describe the art you create.

 Start writing content for each of the phrases you have generated.